_ ___ _

 K - Kill all external viewers (when viewing files in external applications).

-N - Toggle the next prepared race auto starter.
+N - Toggle the next prepared spread job auto starter.
 While this function is

 enabled, the next 'prepare' remote command that arrives will be started